RBEGamer/AtomicChess/src/src_atcqtui/README.md

 ![MOCKUP_MAIN_MENU](./documentation_images/SETTINGS.png)

-Also a general information menu was added, which shows the table software version, its hardware id (used for communcation with the cloud backend).
+A general information menu was added, which shows the table software version, its hardware id (used for communcation with the cloud backend).
 For debug reasons the last internal errormessage can be shown here.

 ![MOCKUP_MAIN_MENU](./documentation_images/INFO.png)